 Situated close to downtown is the Will Rogers Park, a great spot to burn off some energy with the kids before or after exploring the shops.
 The park offers modern playground equipment, picnic tables, and a splash pad that opens Memorial Day Weekend.

 During the winter months, active Claremore, OK residents can stay in shape at the Claremore Recreation Center over on Veterans Way.
 The large recreational center is home to basketball courts, an indoor swimming pool, a walking track, aerobics room, weight room, and racquetball courts.
 Another popular place in Claremore to stay in shape is Planet Fitness on N. Lynn Riggs Blvd.

-There are many neighborhood parks spread throughout the city as well which can be a perk of buying centrally located Claremore homes for sale.
+There are many neighborhood parks spread throughout the city as well which can be a perk of buying centrally located homes for sale in Claremore, OK.
 The Bert Spangel Park, Claremore Skate Park, Claremore Public Park, and Park on Muskogee Ave all offer open green spaces and playground equipment to eager children and their parents.

 There are many employment opportunities scattered through the growing city.
 Claremore, Oklahoma is also considered part of the Tulsa Metropolitan Area making it an attractive city for Tulsa commuters who want raise their families in a quieter area without losing access to the city.
 In fact, many Claremore homes for sale are purchased by families who want to live in city that embodies the heart of Oklahoma.